NikkiLa1/genAI_project/README.md

 ### Approach

-We implement Self-RAG, which extends baseline RAG with:
+Implement Self-RAG, which extends baseline RAG with:
 - **Reflection:** The model critiques its initial answer for factual accuracy, completeness, evidence grounding, and hallucinations
 - **Revision:** The model generates an improved answer based on the critique